8 Ways to Fix "Disconnected from the Remote Desktop Software Network"

 Check Internet Data Value

 Windows Firewall settings might occasionally prevent applications from working properly on your device.
-Allowing AnyDesk over the Windows Firewall may assist in resolving the problem.
+Allowing remote desktop software over the Windows Firewall may assist in resolving the problem.

 Step 1.
 Launch Control Panel and go to System and Security > Windows Defender Firewall.
 Click Allow an app or feature through Windows Defender Firewall in the left pane.